HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Experiments

 \mypara{Animation.} The decomposition of the parametric model and the displacements allows us to animate the complete head model.
 In our experiments, we take real multi-view video sequences with talking people from the NeRSemble dataset~\cite{nersemble} and obtain shape, expression, jaw, and head pose parameters for each time frame of the speech by running a FLAME tracker for each sequence.
 For each of the sample shapes, estimated from the sequences, we reenact the corresponding FLAME with estimated expression parameters, subdivide the template and query a randomly pre-sampled UV displacement map from HeadCraft.
 Since the template is also deforming over time, we rotate the displacements according to the changing surface normals of the template.
-More results are demonstrated in Fig.~\ref{fig:animation} and in the Supplementary Video.
+The reenactment results on NeRSemble are available in the Supplementary Video.
+In Fig.~\ref{fig:animation}, for higher clarity, we demonstrate rigging with randomly sampled FLAME shapes and a small number of extreme expressions generated artificially by randomly setting a subset of the first ten expression components of FLAME to $\pm 2$.